bbc/haskell-workshop/README.md

 The exercises for the book are in the `learnYouAHaskellExercises/src` directory.

+If you wish to do the exercises, create a folder within the root of this repo, e.g `chrisb/exercises/week1` and copy the contents of `learnYouAHaskellExercises` into your weeks folder.

-Once you have loaded ghci, you can load each module/file into the interpreter,
+Once you have loaded `ghci`, you can load each module/file into the interpreter,

 ```
+$ cd chrisb/exercises/week1
+$ stack ghci
-:l Filename.hs
+Prelude> :l Filename.hs
 -- Now you can run the functions in that module here
 ```